payne92/bare-metal-arm/README.md

 builds with GCC ARM toolchain, with no other external dependencies.

 Quick start on Linux:
-* Clone the repo: 'git clone git@github.com:payne92/bare-metal-arm.git'
+* Clone the repo: `git clone git@github.com:payne92/bare-metal-arm.git`
-* Grab and unpack GCC ARM toolchain: 'cd bare-metal-arm; make gcc-arm'
+* Grab and unpack GCC ARM toolchain: `cd bare-metal-arm; make gcc-arm`
 * 'make'

-This will create a 'demo.srec' image file to flash onto the development board.
+This will create a `demo.srec` image file to flash onto the development board.
 (If you're using the standard bootloader, plug SDA USB port to a host computer and then copy the .SREC file to the FRDM-KL25Z block device.)